evamtanner/child_growth_modeling/README.md

-# Nonlinear Model to Characterize Child Growth Trajectories
+# Nonlinear Modeling to Characterize Child Groth Trajectories
-* We use a double logistic to model postnatal growth
+* We use a double logistic model to characterize postnatal growth
-* Parameter estimates can be used to calculate dynamic growth metrics
+* Parameter estimates are then used to calculate dynamic growth metrics that can be used for novel application in environmental epidemiology

 ## Authors
 Eva M Tanner & Chris Gennings, Icahn School of Medicine at Mount Sinai